Stuart Fairchild Preview, Player Props: Reds vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fourth-best in MLB.

-- The Blue Jays have a 3.71 team ERA that ranks No. 1 among all MLB pitching staffs.
+- The Blue Jays have a 3.70 team ERA that is No. 1 among all MLB pitching staffs.

-- Blue Jays pitchers combine to give up 148 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- In his most recent outing on Saturday, Aug.
-12 against the Chicago Cubs, the right-hander tossed six innings, allowing four earned runs while surrendering four hits.
+- The left-hander last appeared on Sunday against the Chicago Cubs, when he tossed five innings, allowing no earned runs while giving up two hits.

+- In three games this season, the 36-year-old has an ERA of 2.57, with 5.1 strikeouts per nine innings.
+Opponents are batting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.